 Halloween is my very FAVORITE holiday!
 Nothing beats fall weather, the colors of the season, and the anticipation of costumes and candy.
-As a teacher, I’ve found that Halloween tend to drive extraordinary engagement with students, and that gives teachers plenty of fun ways to integrate learning in the classroom!
+As a teacher, I’ve found that Halloween tend to drive extraordinary engagement with students, and that gives educators plenty of fun ways to integrate learning in the classroom!

-This year I wanted to share some of the fun classroom activities that I love to do with BIG KIDS and a few of the ideas that I have found, implemented, and can’t wait to try as parties and classroom festivities are heading into full swing.
+This year I’m sharing some of the reading resources that I love to do with BIG KIDS.
+You’ll also find a few Halloween party ideas as classroom festivities are heading into full swing.

 READ ALOUD IDEA: My favorite book for October is The Best Halloween Ever.
 It is a realistic fiction novel about a group of students that attend Woodrow Wilson School.
 Due to some bad choices by the Herdman kids, the mayor cancels Halloween festivities for the entire town.
 The school decides to hold an alternative event, which leads to potential mischief.
 Your students will love reading about how the plot unfolds 😉

 I love this book so much that I created a novel unit to use with my students.
 Click the image below if you are interested in using it in your classroom…

 OUTDOOR TIME: For outdoor fun, get those kiddos started on an awesome game of “PumKickball!”
 Clever, huh?!
 I found these adorable kickballs at Five Below…

 I knew my students would love the opportunity to have a friendly class competition while burning off some excess energy.
 Play at recess, take students out for your classroom party, or use the game as an incentive for awesome work ethic or behavior during this last week of the month.
 Energy burning is the gift that keeps on giving, especially during this sugar-filled time of year, as you know!